-Pneumatic Linear Actuators
+Pros and Cons of Pneumatic Linear Actuators

 - It is a low-cost option.

 - Pressure losses and the compressibility of air make pneumatic devices less capable than other linear motion methods.
-A compressor must run continuously to maintain operating pressure even if there is no movement needed.
+A compressor must run continuously to maintain the operating pressure even if there is no movement needed.

 - Pneumatic actuators must be sized for a specific job in order to be efficient.
-This requires proportional sized valves, regulators and compressors which raises the cost and complexity.
+This requires proportional sized valves, regulators, and compressors which raises the cost and complexity.

 - The air can be contaminated by oil or lubrication, leading to downtime and maintenance.

-Electric Linear Actuators
+Pros and Cons of Electric Linear Actuators

 Electric linear actuators convert rotational motion into linear motion.
 Rotational motion is first generated by the electric motor.
-This high-speed rotational motion is then reduced by the gearbox to increase the torque that will be used to turn the lead screw.
+This high-speed rotational motion is then reduced by a gearbox to increase the torque that will be used to turn the lead screw.
 The turning of the lead screw results in linear motion of the acme drive nut.
 Think of it like driving a screw into a piece of wood, but rather than the screw moving towards the wood, the wood will be moving towards or away from the screw depending on the direction of rotation.

 Electric linear actuators are adaptable, convenient, and provide the highest precision control!

-- Electric actuators offer the highest precision-control positioning.
+- Electric actuators offer the highest precision.

 - Scalable for any purpose or force requirement.